 - An argument or frustration sparks an urge to shop.
 Compulsive shopping is an attempt to fill an emotional void.
 Do you find yourself shopping to deal with a feeling of anxiety?

 - You experience a rush of excitement when you buy.
-Shopaholics experience a “high” or an adrenaline rush, not from owning something, but from the act of purchasing it.
+Shopaholics experience a “high” or a rush, not from owning something, but from the act of purchasing it.
 Experts say dopamine, a brain chemical associated with pleasure, is often released in waves as shoppers see a desirable item and consider buying it.
 This burst of excitement can become addictive.

 - Purchases are followed by feelings of remorse.
 This guilt doesn’t have to be limited to big purchases.
 Compulsive shoppers are just as often attracted to deals and bargain hunting.